-Pagis, Michal (forthcoming) “The Sociology of Meditation.”
+Pagis, Michal (2019) “The Sociology of Meditation.”
 Oxford Handbook of Meditation.
 Oxford Press

 Pagis, Michal, Orly Tal and Wendy Cadge (2019). "“Re-enchanting the End of Life: Spiritual Care in Israel” In Current Perspectives on Death in Israel.
 Edited by Haim Hazan and Shai Lavie.
 Tel Aviv: Hakibutz Hameuad (In Hebrew)

 Pagis, Michal (2016).
 "Integrating Positive Psychology into the Workplace: The Case of Life Coaching in Israel."
 In Beyond the Clinic edited by Jose Brunner and Galia Plotkin.
 Tel Aviv: Resling.
 (In Hebrew).